-Ulysses S. Grant Notes and Facts
+Ulysses S. Grant Facts

 Ulysses S. Grant was born on April 27, 1822 at Point Pleasant, Ohio.
 Point Pleasant is a community east of Cincinnati on the Ohio River.
 Grant’s father Jesse, was a tanner.